-Good credit history is needed for all kinds of financial aids and support.
+Good credit history is needed for any kind of financial aid like getting a student loan for monetary support.
 Filing for bankruptcy can leave a black mark on your credit history and will stand out when you file for refinancing or any other financial support during their repayment journey.

 If you have decided to file bankruptcy and proved that repaying your loans will result in an undue hardship.
 After which you still carry some or all of your previous student loan debt, is refinancing still an option?
 Right of the bat, we need to get this clear that you will undergo higher restrictions and a lesser number of options available.
 Let us jump right into the options available.

 - How do you refinance student loans after bankruptcy

 - Why is it so hard to refinance after filing for bankruptcy